sebastiangreger/kirby3-commentions/README.md

 | target    | The URL of the page the webmention claims to mention, as submitted in the webmention request.                                      | https://thisdomain.com/a-mentioned-article |
 | uid       | Randomly generated unique ID, used internally for processing.
 10 alphanumeric characters (lower-case letters and numbers).         | h96k730lij                                 |
 | failed    | A string with an error message, in case the parsing failed.
 This preserves failed requests, but bans them from being parsed again. | Could not verify link to target.           |

+### Page settings

+Some page-specific settings (such as opening/closing comments for a specific page) are stored in the file `pagesettings.yml` in the same folder.
+If this file does not exist, the default settings are assumed (comments and webmentions open, approved items shown on the website).

 ### Log files